 Classes delivered by top presenters

-Who May Benefit from Learning about Praxis & Motor Planning?
+Who May Benefit from Classes About Praxis and Motor Planning?

-Teachers and other childcare professionals may benefit from learning the signs of motor planning difficulties to know when to refer their clients to appropriate clinicians for treatment.
+Praxis and motor planning training for teachers and other childcare professionals will help professionals identify the signs of motor planning difficulties and be able to refer their clients to appropriate clinicians for treatment.

 Motor planning is a significant, often overlooked component of our everyday functioning.
 For those struggling with praxis issues, motor tasks that may appear easy to peers can be the source of anxiety, fear, and feelings of inadequacy.
-Gaining praxis skills with professional online training courses can help you to target these issues accurately and help your clients succeed in school and at home.
+Courses on praxis for occupational therapy or another discipline will help you target these issues accurately and help your clients succeed in school and at home.
+For more information about enrolling in a Theramoves continuing education course, contact Theramoves.